romanvm/django-tinymce4-lite/docs/configuration.rst

   TINYMCE_JS_URL = '//cdn.tinymce.com/4/tinymce.min.js'

 ``TINYMCE_CSS_URL`` -- a path to a CSS file with additional styles for TinyMCE.
-Default styles are used to correct TinyMCE widget position in Django Admin interface.
+The default CSS here is rendered from a template and used to correct TinyMCE widget position in Django Admin interface.

 ``TINYMCE_CALLBACKS`` -- allows to define custom TinyMCE callbacks, for example ``file_browser_callback`` or ``spellchecker_callback``.
-This is a Python dictionary where keys are the names of callbacks and values are JavaScript objects as Python strings.
+This is a Python :class:`dict` where keys are the names of callbacks and values are JavaScript objects as Python strings.
 Default: ``{}`` (an empty :class:`dict`).
 Read `TinyMCE documentation`_ to learn about available callbacks.

 .. note:: Custom ``file_browser_callback`` and ``spellchecker_callback`` options defined in ``TINYMCE_CALLBACKS``
-  override tinymce4-lite built-in callbacks.
+  override **tinymce4-lite** built-in callbacks.

 Language Configuration
 ----------------------